noaione/yuusha-shoukan-ln/sources/v13/chapter3.md

 [L-Lillywood-san?!
 A-Are you sure about that?
 We’re going to be taking a bath together, you know?!]

 “Yes.
-I don’t really think Kaito-san would enjoy bathing with a “tree” like me but...”
+I don’t really think Kaito-san would enjoy bathing with a ‘tree’ like me but...”

 [...Huh?
 Eh?]